Gregeg/Bezier-Curves-Processing/README.md

 ### Editing speed
  - hold "UP" and "DOWN arrow keys

+### Adding Wait Points
+ - press "w" and type the duration of the wait in milliseconds(can be a decimal) and press "ENTER"
+ - use the left/right arrow keys to move your control dot along the curve, and press "w" to lock it in place

 ### Adding new curves
  - press "n" to add curve in front, and click to set second curve endpoint